-Graduation requirements for full-time and part-time students are identical.
+Graduation requirements for full-time, part-time, and part-time flex students are identical.
 Students admitted to the full-time cohort shall take the required courses as set forth in § XII.F in the order and sequence described therein.

 Students admitted to the part-time cohort shall take the required courses as set forth in § XII.E in the order and sequence described therein.
 It is recommended that the elective course offerings set forth in each section also be followed; however, a student may delay the taking of elective courses, so long as all coursework is completed within eighty-four (84) months as set forth above.
-The only distinction3 between the two cohorts is the time it takes to complete the program of legal education.
+Part-time and part-time flex students take all courses with the full-time cohort, whenever those courses may be scheduled, day or evening.
+The only distinction between the two cohorts is the time it takes to complete the program of legal education.
 The part-time cohort allows a student who needs to continue to work full-time or who has personal obligations that preclude taking a full-time course load to take fewer courses each term.